-- Cold weather.
-People develop type 1 diabetes in winter more frequently than summer.
-It is also more common in places with cool climates.
+Cold weather: Type 1 diabetes is more likely to appear in winter than in summer.
+It is also more common in cooler climates.

-Research suggests that people who develop type 1 diabetes may have autoimmune antibodies in their blood for many years before showing symptoms.
-As a result, the disease may develop over time, or something may have to activate the autoimmune antibodies for symptoms to appear.
+People with type 1 diabetes may have autoimmune antibodies in their blood for many years before showing symptoms.

 Is type 2 diabetes hereditary?